IntelligentSoftwareSystems/Galois/README.md

 make input
 ```

-'make input' will download a tarball of inputs  and extract it to
+`make input` will download a tarball of inputs  and extract it to
 `$BUILD_DIR/inputs/small_inputs` directory.
 The tarball is downloaded to
 `$BUILD_DIR/inputs`